mathieu-benoit/istio-gatekeeper-demos/docs/demos/demo-kubectl-apply.md

     -f policies/constraints/sidecar-injection
 ```

-Verify that the two `constrainttemplates` has been deployed successfully:
+Verify that the `ConstraintTemplates` have been deployed successfully:
 ```bash
 kubectl get constrainttemplates
 ```